aeternity/elixir-node/README.md

 - Development config: `make iex-0`
 - Production config: `MIX_ENV=prod make iex-0`

-The default sync port is 3015, this can be adjusted using `SYNC_PORT=some_port iex -S mix`.
+The default sync port is 3015, this can be adjusted using `SYNC_PORT=some_port iex -S mix phx.server`.
-The node will run an http api at `localhost:4000`, this can be adjusted using `PORT=some_port iex -S mix`.
+The node will run an http api at `localhost:4000`, this can be adjusted using `PORT=some_port iex -S mix phx.server`.

 ## Usage